Matt Vierling Preview, Player Props: Tigers vs. Yankees

 Matt Vierling At The Plate

-- Vierling has had an RBI in 20 games this year (19.0%), including six multi-RBI outings (5.7%).
-He has also driven in three or more of his team's runs in two contests.
+- In 20 games this season (18.9%), Vierling has picked up an RBI, and in six of those games (5.7%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

+- In 29.2% of his games this season, he has scored at least once.
+And he's had eight games with multiple runs (7.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.